 The Board of the Swiss Federal Institutes of Technology has announced the appointment of 7 professors at EPFL.

-Dr Pasquale Scarlino was named as Tenure Track Assistant Professor of Physics in the School of Basic Sciences (SB)
+Dr Sanidhya Kashyapwas named as Tenure Track Assistant Professor of Computer Science and Communication Systems in the School of Computer and Communication Sciences (IC)

 Sanidhya Kashyap works on operating systems, one of the major areas of computer science.
 He has achieved important advances through his research, with particular regard to efficiency, reliability, security and large data volumes.
 His results have even been applied by major companies such as Amazon and Google.
 At EPFL, Sanidhya Kashyap will not only respond to current needs but also play a pioneering role in future developments.

 Professor Florent Krzakalawas named as Full Professor of Electrical Engineering and of Physics, 50% in theSchool of Engineering (STI) and 50% in the School of Basic Sciences (SB)

 Florent Krzakala has employed his interdisciplinary approach to establish new areas of research at the intersection of mathematics, physics and computer science.
 He is a pioneer in the field of statistical physics applied to machine learning and to signal processing.
 In addition to establishing a research programme in these areas, this internationally acclaimed researcher brings an extensive network of contacts that will benefit EPFL.

 Professor Jürg Schiffmannwas named as Associate Professor of Mechanical Engineering in theSchool Engineering (STI)